-The organic, healthy, and natural products market in Australia continues to grow rapidly.
+The organic, healthy, and natural products market in Australia remains important.
 Although Australia is a large producer of organic raw products, it does not have the manufacturing capacity to satisfy demand for processed foodstuffs.
 Prospects are excellent for organic and natural ingredients as well as consumer-ready processed foods and beverages.
 It should be noted, however, that fresh organic fruits and vegetables are not good prospects for this market due to mandatory import treatment requirements.
 Australian consumers are adopting a back-to-basics mindset, focusing on simple ingredients and fewer artificial or processed foods.
-The top 10 ingredients being avoided by Australian consumers are: antibiotics/hormones in animal products; MSG; artificial preservatives; artificial flavors; artificial sweeteners; foods with BPA packaging; artificial colors; sugar; GM foods; and sodium.
-These ingredients are being avoided primarily because of their perceived impact on health, rather than actual medical conditions.